Mass surveillance: European Union

 The right to privacy is a highly developed area of law in Europe.
 The Data Protection Directive used to regulate the processing of personal data within the European Union, before it was replaced by the GDPR.
 For comparison, the US has no data protection law that is comparable to this; instead, the US regulates data protection on a sectoral basis.

-Since early 2012, the European Union has been working on a General Data Protection Regulation to replace the Data Protection Directive and harmonise data protection and privacy law.
+Since early 2012, the European Union had been working on a General Data Protection Regulation to replace the Data Protection Directive and harmonise data protection and privacy law.
 On 20 October 2013, a committee at the European Parliament backed the measure, which, if it is enacted, could require American companies to seek clearance from European officials before complying with United States warrants seeking private data.
 The vote is part of efforts in Europe to shield citizens from online surveillance in the wake of revelations about a far-reaching spying program by the U.S. National Security Agency.
 European Union justice and rights commissioner Viviane Reding said "The question has arisen whether the large-scale collection and processing of personal information under US surveillance programmes is necessary and proportionate to meet the interests of national security."
 The EU is also asking the US for changes to US legislation to match the legal redress offered in Europe; American citizens in Europe can go to the courts if they feel their rights are infringed but Europeans without right of residence in America cannot.
 When the EU / US arrangement to implement International Safe Harbor Privacy Principles were struck down by the European Court of Justice, a new framework for transatlantic data flows, called the "EU-US Privacy Shield", was adopted in July 2016.

 The legislative body of the European Union passed the Data Retention Directive on 15 December 2005.
 It required that telecommunication operators retain metadata for telephone, Internet, and other telecommunication services for periods of not less than six months and not more than two years from the date of the communication as determined by each EU member state and, upon request, to make the data available to various governmental bodies.
 Access to this information is not limited to investigation of serious crimes, nor was a warrant required for access.
 In April 2014, the European Court of Justice declared invalid the EU Data Retention Directive.
 The Court said it violates two basic rights – respect for private life and protection of personal data.

 Undertaken under the Seventh Framework Programme for research and technological development (FP7 - Science in Society) some multidisciplinary and mission oriented mass surveillance activities (for example INDECT and HIDE) were funded by the European Commission in association with industrial partners.

 The INDECT Project ("Intelligent information system supporting observation, searching and detection for security of citizens in urban environment") develops an intelligent urban environment observation system to register and exchange operational data for the automatic detection, recognition and intelligent processing of all information of abnormal behaviour or violence.

 The main expected results of the INDECT project are: